kullbachxyz/website/content/posts/vrouter-basic-setup.md

 2. create a user with admin rights for configuration via LANconfig
 3. change the second interface to be used as WAN-Uplink

-### Prequesites
+### Prerequisites
-LANCON allows you to install thier vRouter, with the LAN-Ports being limited to 1 Mbit/s, until the device is licensed.
-There is a free 30-day trial [available here](https://my.lancom-systems.de/service-support/registrierungen/demo-lizenzen/).
-After following the basic [Installation Guide](https://www.lancom-systems.de/download/LC-vRouter/IG_vRouter_DE.pdf) for your desired platform, make sure to add an additional LAN-Port, which will function as the WAN-Uplink.
+Before configuring the vRouter, ensure that the basic setup is complete.
+By default, LANCOM vRouter limits LAN ports to 1 Mbit/s until install a valid license, but you can request a free 30-day trial [here](https://my.lancom-systems.de/service-support/registrierungen/demo-lizenzen/).
+After completing the installation for your platform using the official [Installation Guide](https://www.lancom-systems.de/download/LC-vRouter/IG_vRouter_DE.pdf), make sure to add an additional virtual LAN port to your VM.
+This extra interface will later be used as the WAN uplink.

 ### Step 1: Set IP Address

-Navigate to the TCP/IP network list and assign an IP address to the standard INTRANET network:
+We first need to assign a static IP to the vRouter’s LAN-side so it can be reached from the internal network.
 ```bash
 cd /Setup/TCP-IP/Network-list
 set INTRANET 10.0.99.254 255.255.255.0